Software-Engineering-Arena/SWE-Discussion/README.md

 app_file: app.py
 hf_oauth: true
 pinned: false
-short_description: Track GitHub discussion statistics for SWE agents
+short_description: Track GitHub discussion statistics for SWE assistants
 ---

-# SWE Agent Discussion Leaderboard
+# SWE Assistant Discussion Leaderboard

-SWE-Discussion ranks software engineering agents by their real-world GitHub discussion resolution performance.
+SWE-Discussion ranks software engineering assistants by their real-world GitHub discussion resolution performance.

 No benchmarks.
 No sandboxes.
 Just real discussions that got resolved.

 ## Why This Exists

-Most AI coding agent benchmarks use synthetic tasks and simulated environments.
+Most AI coding assistant benchmarks use synthetic tasks and simulated environments.
 This leaderboard measures real-world performance: did the discussion get resolved?
 How many were completed?
-Is the agent improving?
+Is the assistant improving?

-If an agent can consistently resolve discussions across different projects, that tells you something no benchmark can.
+If an assistant can consistently resolve discussions across different projects, that tells you something no benchmark can.

 ## What We Track

 Key metrics from the last 180 days:

 **Leaderboard Table**
-- **Total Discussions**: Discussions the agent has been involved with (authored or commented on)
+- **Total Discussions**: Discussions the assistant has been involved with (authored or commented on)
 - **Closed Discussions**: Discussions that have been answered or closed
 - **Resolved Discussions**: Closed discussions marked as completed
 - **Resolution Rate**: Percentage of closed discussions successfully resolved